 In addition to her work with the Akilah Institute, Pristine organizes fundraisers and outreach programs for Enrich, a non profit organization that provides financial literacy training to migrant women in Hong Kong.
 Pristine is also a communications volunteer for DEFT Community, a non profit dedicated to educating local communities in safe and sustainable construction techniques.

 Pristine studied economics and mathematics at Texas A&M University in College Station, Texas.
 She loves to travel, cook, and blog about her adventures.

 Maria joined the Akilah team in 2015, after graduating from the Georgetown University School of Foreign Service.
 She has worked with ABC News both in Washington, DC and Tokyo.
 Maria also worked with the team MAKERS at AOL, a digital platform and network sharing the stories of trailblazing women, like Oprah Winfrey, Sheryl Sandberg, and Hillary Clinton, through one-on-one exclusive interviews.
-At Akilah, Maria manages all digital and non-digital communications for the organization.
+At Akilah, Maria oversees the organization's brand and manages digital and non-digital communications.